HodaZamani/HodaZamani.github.io/_projects/3_project.md

 ---
 > **Status:** This project is currently under active development.
 Additional details, experimental results, and source code will be published as development progresses.
 >

-# A Deep Multiscale Neural Network for Accurate Neurological Disorder Detection from MRI Scans and Real-Time Web Deployment

-## Live Demo

 **Project Website:** [Visit the Live Demo](https://end-net.aifatahi.space/)

 ## Project Highlights